 Pancreatitis is a painful condition where the pancreas becomes inflamed, often after eating fatty foods.

-Vomiting can happen at any time, but some dogs vomit more at night when their body is less active and digestion slows.
+Vomiting can happen at any time, but some dogs vomit more at night when their bodies are less active, and digestion slows.

 Pancreatitis often causes belly pain, lack of appetite, and lethargy alongside vomiting.
 This condition is serious and needs veterinary care right away.